revaldinho/cpc-cplink/README.md

 ![Loopback screenshot](https://raw.githubusercontent.com/revaldinho/cpc-cplink/master/doc/RPi_loopback_scrn.png)

 Theoretically the data rate that the CPC can support is around 50KBytes/s, but you will see numbers much lower than this with this demo.
-The main limitation here is the CPC BASIC loop: even without checking flags the loop takes around 16s to execute.
-Enabling the Pi adds only about 0.04s on to that and RPi.GPIO is known as one of the slower libraries executing in an interpreted language here.
+The main limitation here is the CPC BASIC loop: even without checking flags the loop takes around 13s to execute.
+Enabling the Pi adds nothing measurable to that and RPi.GPIO is known as one of the slower libraries executing in an interpreted language here.
 So, some faster CPC code is called for to do a better job - I'll make some assembler and maybe Pascal or BCPL examples available in the repository.

 ## Hardware Configuration and Options